-7. A decision by the Municipality -

-(a) to adopt a scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act;

-(b) to replace a scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act;

-(c) to approve an amendment to a Municipality's scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act;

-(d) to approve the subdivision of land contemplated in Section 26(1)(a) of the KwaZulu-Natal Planning and Development Act;

-(e) to approve the consolidation of land contemplated in Section 26(1)(a) of the KwaZulu-Natal Planning and Development Act;

-(f) to approve the development of land situated outside the area of a scheme contemplated in Section 43(1)(a) of the KwaZulu-Natal Planning and Development Act;
+- 7. A decision by the Municipality - (a) to adopt a scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act; - (b) to replace a scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act; - (c) to approve an amendment to a Municipality's scheme contemplated in Section 13(1)(a) of the KwaZulu-Natal Planning and Development Act; - (d) to approve the subdivision of land contemplated in Section 26(1)(a) of the KwaZulu-Natal Planning and Development Act; - (e) to approve the consolidation of land contemplated in Section 26(1)(a) of the KwaZulu-Natal Planning and Development Act; - (f) to approve the development of land situated outside the area of a scheme contemplated in Section 43(1)(a) of the KwaZulu-Natal Planning and Development Act; - (g) to approve the phasing or cancellation of an approved layout plan contemplated in Section 55(1) of the KwaZulu-Natal Planning and Development Act; or - (h) to approve the alteration, suspension or deletion of a restriction relating to land contemplated in Section 65(1) of the KwaZulu-Natal Planning and Development Act;

-(g) to approve the phasing or cancellation of an approved layout plan contemplated in Section 55(1) of the KwaZulu-Natal Planning and Development Act; or must be regarded as approval for an application for municipal planning approval contemplated in Section 43 of this By-law unless such application is deemed to have lapsed.
+must be regarded as approval for an application for municipal planning approval contemplated in Section 43 of this By-law unless such application is deemed to have lapsed as provided in Regulation 23 of the DFA.